AbdulJabbar64/Tomato-Leaf-Disease-Detection/README.md

 ![](https://iq.opengenus.org/content/images/2020/03/Screenshot-from-2020-03-20-15-56-22.png)

 # Uses
-This architecture can be used on computer vision tasks such as image classififcation, object localisation, object detection. and this framework can also be applied to non computer vision tasks to give them the benifit of depth and to reduce the computational expense also.
+- This architecture can be used on computer vision tasks such as image classififcation, object localisation, object detection.
+- this framework can also be applied to non computer vision tasks to give them the benifit of depth and to reduce the computational expense also.